.avif)

 The minimum requirement to qualify for your certificate of completion is:

-—Attend all live sessions.
-If you are unable to attend a live session, you may watch the recording but we stongly encourge you to attend all live sessions to get the full value of the experience.
+— Attend all live sessions.
+If you are unable to attend a live session, you may watch the recording but we strongly encourage you to attend all live sessions to get the full value of the experience.

-—Complete all self-guided content, reading material, and exercises within the designated time to prepare for each live session.
+— Complete all self-guided content, reading and video material, and exercises within the designated time to prepare for each live session.

-On average, course participants should expect to have 4-5 hours of training material—reading and video—and live sessions to attend, including Peer Group Sessions.
+On average, course participants should expect to have 4-5 hours of training material weekly.
+This includes all video and reading material, live sessions, and peer group meetings.

 While there is no formal ongoing support after completing the training, we encourage Mindfulness Mentor Training graduates to continue their growth by joining our Mentorship Groups.
 These small, guided groups provide an opportunity to refine your mentorship skills, stay connected with like-minded peers, and deepen your personal practice.
 Engaging in a Mentorship Group allows you to apply what you've learned in a supportive, real-world setting while receiving continued insight from experienced teachers.